LCAS/rasberry_coordination/docs/StageList.md

     -> _start
        | . | Stage start, called when this is the active stage.
-       |   | Enable subscribers to virtual localisation
+       |   | Enable subscribers to debug localisation

     -> _query
        | . | Used to define the criteria which ust be met for the stage to be completed